kylerwsbm/snarkyinvoice-lol/README.md

 ## Future Enhancements

-- **Richer sharing options** – The current share button sends a simple text representation of the invoice.
-A future version could generate an image of the invoice (using a library like `html2canvas`) and include it as an attachment when sharing.
+ - **Richer sharing options** – Explore additional formats such as PDF exports or direct messaging integrations (e.g. WhatsApp or Telegram API) so users can send their invoices in even more ways.
 - **Payment integration** – When we’re ready to get serious, integrate [Stripe](https://stripe.com/) to accept real payments—just make sure your friends are good sports!
 - **Persistence** – Save invoice history in local storage or a database so you can keep tabs on all your petty billing.
 - **Build tools** – Replace the CDN‑loaded React with a proper bundler like Vite once package registry access is available.